Galser/tf-code-for-2-regions/README.md

 # Notes

-1. Our Doormat having problems with EU-South region
+1. Our Doormat having problems with EU-South-1 region
 2. Do not forget to open outgoing ICMP!!!
-Almost 1 hour lost
+Almost 1 hour lost at first.

 # Technologies